Estimation of Dynamic Mixed Double Factors Model in High Dimensional Panel Data: Introduction

-DMDFM include lag terms of dependent variable in the right hand side (RHS), they have correlate with common factors of regressors and error component.
+DMDFM include lag terms of dependent variable in the right hand side (RHS), { and they are correlated} with common factors of regressors and error component.
 So, we use generalized method of moments (GMM) to estimate the model.
-Arellano and Bover (1995) study the linear moments conditions and choose the optimal weighting matrix in GMM estimation of dynamic panel data.
+Arellano and Bover (1995) { studied} the linear moments conditions and choose the optimal weighting matrix in GMM estimation of dynamic panel data.
 DMDFM have more complicated structure than classic dynamic pane data model because they include double factors.
-In this case, The choice of optimal instrumental variables are very important.
-We divide the estimation processes of DMDFM into two steps.
-Firstly, we obtain idiosyncratic component correlated with regressors via GMM estimation, then utilize PCA method to decompose them and substitute the results of factor decomposition into origin model.
-Secondly, we apply difference transformations to the model then estimate the new model with error factors by GMM.
+In this case, The choice of optimal instrumental variables { is} very important.
+We divide the { processes of DMDFM estimation} into two steps.
+Firstly, we obtain idiosyncratic component correlated with regressors via GMM estimation, and then PCA method is used to decompose them, { the result of which will be applied} into origin model.
+Secondly, we { make transformations of} the model { and} estimate the new model with error factors by GMM.
 By two step iterative method we acquire the uniform optimal estimators.
 The results of two step estimation can be used to predict the future values of dependent variable.

 The rest of this article is organized as follows.
-Section 2 will give some notation and the construction processes of DMDFM.
+Section 2 give some notation{ s} and the construction processes of DMDFM.
 Specification and assumptions of DMDFM will be given in section 3.
-Section 4 discuss two important problems in DFDFM, one is choice method of factors number, the other is the choice of estimation method.
+Section 4 discuss two important problems in DFDFM, one { of which} is { the choice} of factors number, { and} the other { one} is the choice of estimation method.
 Simulation results will be given in section 5, in which we will simulate the data generation processes of DMDFM.
 Some conclusion and remarks are provided in section 6.